m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

                 break
 ```

-At this point, I have a PID for a process that I can (most likely) inject shellcode into.
+At this point, I have a PID for a process that we can (most likely) inject shellcode into.

 ### Defining the kernel32 Functions